 You'll enroll in a TRICARE Prime option at your final duty station:

-If your sponsor becomes eligible for active duty benefits, you too become eligible for TRICARE as an active duty family member.
+If your sponsor becomes eligible for active duty benefits, you will also become eligible for TRICARE.
+You're considered to be an active duty family member (ADFM).
 If you already have other health insuranceHealth insurance you have in addition to TRICARE, such as Medicare or an employer-sponsored health insurance.
-TRICARE supplements don’t qualify as "other health insurance.", you may continue to use this as your primary insurance or elect to use TRICARE.
+TRICARE supplements don’t qualify as "other health insurance.", you may continue to use this as your primary insurance, or you can choose to elect to use TRICARE.
 Learn more about how to coordinate other health insurance with TRICARE.

 During the pre-activation period, you may: